syeef/syeefkarim-2016-v0/_posts/2015-02-25-introduction-to-material-design.md

 ---
-title: Intorduction to Material Design
+title: Introduction to Material Design
 subTitle: A short presentation discussing the difference between Material and Flat Design
 summary: A presentation I gave at Mobile Notts discussing the differences between Material Design and Flat Design
 image: